 Data Note.
-In this report, data on FY2002 appropriations and the FY2003 budget request are based on the January 9, 2003 unofficial staff table of the House Appropriations Committee based on H.R.
-246, as introduced, with the exception that data from the Senate amendment and passage of H.J.Res.
-2 are based on the January 23, 2003 preliminary staff table of the Senate Appropriations Committee - a table that does not take into account the across-the-board offset (see p.
-8).
-Other exceptions are noted where relevant.
+In this report, data on FY2002 and FY2003 appropriations are based on the FY2003 conference report H.Rept.
+108-10, February 13, 2003.
+Amounts based on a source other than the FY2003 conference report are noted where relevant.
 In most cases data represent net funding for specific programs and activities and take into account current and forward funding and advance appropriations; however, all data are subject to additional budgetary scorekeeping.
 Except where noted, budget data refer only to those programs within the purview of the L-HHS-ED appropriations bill, and not to all programs within the jurisdiction of the relevant departments and agencies.
+The FY2003 amounts for the Senate and conference versions of the bill do not reflect subsequent cuts to most discretionary programs required elsewhere in the Senate and conference versions, as discussed on page 10.
+Final FY2003 appropriations that reflect these reductions were not specified in the bills, and are not yet available in a form comparable to those provided in the conference report.